 South Africa’s ability to supply fresh citrus fruits during the off-season in places such as Europe, the U.S. and Japan, when local growers cannot, has transformed South Africa into an indispensable part of the global citrus fruit market.

 South African citrus orchards are particularly vulnerable to citrus mealybug infestation due to several factors, including climate.
-BioBee’s primary strategy for controlling these and other pests involves the use of two parasitic wasps, BioAnagyrus (Anagyrus pseudococci), and BioPerminutus (Coccidoxenoides perminutus) as well as the predatory beetle BioCryptolaemus (Cryptolaemus montrouzieri).
+BioBee’s primary strategy for controlling these and other pests involves the use of two parasitic wasps, BioAnagyrus (Anagyrus pseudococci), and BioPerminutus (Coccidoxenoides perminutus), the predatory beetle BioCryptolaemus (Cryptolaemus montrouzieri) as well as the predatory bug BioTrichogramma (Trichogramma cryotophlebiae).

 BioBee’s approach to IPM is multifaceted, employing multiple strategies to achieve the optimal result.
 In addition to the gradual release of host-specific beneficial insects, BioBee recommends that growers use selective “soft” chemical pesticides.
 This strategy helps growers transition from using “harsh” chemicals, which are dangerous to the human population and the environment and have long-lasting residues.
 It has also been proven to increase marketable crop yield, and as a result, increases profits.